awslabs/service-workbench-on-aws/addons/addon-base-raas/packages/serverless-packer/README.md

 - Node 12
 - [Hashicorp Packer](https://www.packer.io/)
-    - Code was tested with Packer v1.6.0.
-You can install specific versions of packer by using [pkenv](https://github.com/iamhsa/pkenv).
+    - The Service Workbench code is tested with Packer 1.6.0.
+You can install Packer 1.6.0 by using Packer version manager [pkenv](https://github.com/iamhsa/pkenv).

 #### Project variables